Advancing Fuel Cell Electric Vehicles in San Francisco and Beyond

 This presentation covers how FCEVs fit into California's goal of reaching 5 million zero-emission vehicles by 2030 and how hydrogen has been implemented in cars, buses, heavy-duty trucks and more.
 View the PDF of the presentation here.

-As part of the grant, we are producing a monthly “Clean Cities Hydrogen and Fuel Cell Electric Vehicle” e-newsletter.
-Sign up for the newsletter and hear about the progress of the grant, progress of station development in the Bay Area, and read about relevant world-wide hydrogen and FCEV news.
+As part of the grant, we produced a monthly “Clean Cities Hydrogen and Fuel Cell Electric Vehicle” e-newsletter.
+Read about relevant world-wide hydrogen and FCEV news in the archives below.

 March 2017: Introducing the Hydrogen and FCEV Newsletter